New England Patriots: Stadium and headquarters

-Prior to 2002, the Patriots played in Foxboro Stadium dating back to 1971, the team's second year in the NFL after the AFL–NFL merger, and this venue was also privately funded.
+From 1971—the team's second year in the NFL after the AFL–NFL merger—to 2002, the Patriots played in the privately funded Foxboro Stadium.
 The final game in this stadium was the 2001 AFC Divisional Playoff game which was a 16–13 overtime win over the visiting Oakland Raiders, known for the raging snowstorm and the "tuck rule" call.

-During the team's days in the American Football League and its first year in the NFL, the Boston Patriots were hosted by a number of fields in or around Boston – they played at Nickerson Field (1960–62), Fenway Park (1963–68), Alumni Stadium (1969), and Harvard Stadium (1970).
+During the team's days in the American Football League and its first year in the NFL, the Boston Patriots were hosted by a number of fields in or around Boston.

+Stadium history

 Training camp and practice

-The Patriots hold training camp and practices just outside of Gillette Stadium in Foxborough, with twin practice fields available for team use.

-Prior to 2003, the Patriots held training camp and practice at numerous locations.
 From 1976 to 2002, the team held training camp at Bryant College in Smithfield, Rhode Island.
 From 1960 to 1961, then from 1969 to 1975, the Patriots held training camp at University of Massachusetts Amherst.
 Between 1962 and 1968, the Patriots held training camp at Phillips Academy in Andover, Massachusetts.

-From 1971 until 2001, the Patriots would simply practice at Foxboro Stadium whenever the field was available, otherwise they would use the public football fields that were available in Foxborough.

 Aircraft

 In 2017, the Patriots purchased two Boeing 767-300ERs for use as team planes, with one serving as the backup, which were ready in time for the 2017 NFL season.
 This made them the first team in league history to own their own planes.
 At the time it was getting more difficult for professional sports teams to book private charter flights, with eight teams being dropped that season, as major commercial airlines were instead focusing on more profitable scheduled flights.
 The two jet airliners, N366AA and N39367, were previously operated by American Airlines from 1991 to 2016.
 The planes are known affectionately as "AirKrafts" after team owner Robert Kraft.
-Kraft has lent one of the planes to transport students to the March for Our Lives demonstration in Washington, D.C.
-Both planes are currently operating for the American airline, Eastern Airlines, LLC.
+Kraft lent one of the planes to transport students to the March for Our Lives demonstration in Washington, D.C. in 2018.

+In 2020, the New England Patriots signed an agreement with Eastern Airlines to handle the operations of their planes.
+In July 2023, the Patriots filed a lawsuit against Eastern Airlines over an alleged breach of contract.
+Since February 2024, the planes are operated by Omni Air International.

 Rivalries

-In terms of number of games played, the Patriots have competed most against other teams in the AFC East division: the Buffalo Bills, Miami Dolphins, and New York Jets, who were all a part of the AFC East division since the AFL-NFL Merger, as well as the former AFL Eastern division.
-The Patriots also share rivalries with several teams outside of their division, including the Indianapolis Colts, who were members of the AFC East from 1970 to 2001, the Baltimore Ravens, the Denver Broncos, the Pittsburgh Steelers and the Las Vegas Raiders.
-Outside of the AFC, the Patriots also had a memorable rivalry with the New York Giants.
+In terms of number of games played, the Patriots have competed most against other teams in the AFC East division and developed rivalries with the Buffalo Bills, Miami Dolphins, and New York Jets.
+These teams were all a part of the AFC East division since the AFL–NFL merger, as well as the former AFL Eastern division.
+Outside their division, the Pariots have a rivalry with the Indianapolis Colts, who were members of the AFC East from 1970 to 2001, the Baltimore Ravens, and the Pittsburgh Steelers.
+Outside of the AFC, the Patriots also had a rivalry with the New York Giants.